priyak-sdei/smartPlatformRN/README.md

 ## 🛠️ Theming

 - Centralized in `src/theme/` for colors, fonts, and spacing.
-- Easily customizable for light/dark mode and branding.
+- Supports automatic switching between light and dark modes based on system settings.

 ---